Cyb3rWard0g/floki/docs/home/installation.md

 ![](../img/home_installation_init.png)

 !!! info
-    Currently Floki works best with dapr 1.15.0-rc.14.
+    Currently Floki works best with dapr `1.15.0-rc.14` (until 1.15 is released).
 Therefore, I highly recommend to install that version.

 To initialize the Dapr control plane containers and create a default configuration file, run: